 International Booker Prize 2023: what our judges said about the longlist

 Wondering which of the International Booker Prize 2023 longlisted titles to read first?
-We asked our judges to summarise each book - and say what they loved about them
+Here, our judges summarise each book and say what they loved about them

 We believe there is a natural union between the best international fiction and international film, so we asked our friends at MUBI to recommend six great movies to complement this year’s International Booker shortlist

 For a 30-day free trial of MUBI to watch the six films below, click here.

 The International Booker Prize celebrates the best fiction translated into English from other languages, helping bring fresh voices and experiences from other cultures to the widest possible audience.

 The perception of translated fiction – like the perception of foreign-language films – is changing, with both moving towards the centre of the cultural conversation.
 In the UK, research shows that the audience for fiction in translation is getting younger, with around half of all translated fiction titles now bought by people under the age of 35.
 As Fiammetta Rocco, administrator of the International Booker Prize, said recently: ‘This is part of a far wider cultural trend in which more and more films, TV series and music originating in languages other than English have become part of the global mainstream.
 Young people are curious, adventurous and engaged – and have a very porous sense of national borders.’

 We believe there is also a natural symbiosis between international fiction and international film, and between the readers and viewers of both.
 We therefore want to encourage people who love translated fiction to explore more global cinema, and vice versa, expanding their cultural horizons.

 That’s why we asked our friends at MUBI – the global streaming service, production company and film distributor dedicated to elevating great cinema – to recommend six films from its roster of international movies to complement each of the books on our shortlist, with each film reflecting the themes or tone of the relevant book.